Sand, Salt & Gravel

 Road salt is halite, which is the natural mined mineral form of table salt or sodium chloride (NaCl).
 Table salt is purified, but rock salt contains mineral impurities, so it is typically brownish or gray in color.
 Machines mine the salt, which is crushed and packaged for delivery.

 Dense grade is a mixture of native stone (many sizes can be used but not mixed together) and crushed stone fines.
 In this particular case an angular crushed 3/4” stone is mixed with stone fines to create a very popular product used for a driveway base, patching holes in a gravel driveway and most popularly used as a base underlayment when installing pavers or concrete retaining walls.
 It is known for its ability to compact.
 When a manual or mechanical compactor is run over the top of this material it becomes very hard while the angular stone provides good drainability.

 3/4" Crushed Stone

 This stone can be many different colors depending on the territory from which it's mined.
 Typical colors for our area are blue and a salt and pepper mix.
 This particular stone has many uses.
 The most common one is for drainage.
-Typical drainage uses are under downspouts, along foundations as splash interruption, buried and covered with plastic or fabric to create a drainage pit for leading excess water to, for drainage behind retaining walls, to create a base for concrete floors or pads and in some cases in place of mulch in garden beds or around trees.
+Typical drainage uses are under downspouts, along foundations as splash interruption, or buried and covered with plastic or fabric to create a drainage pit.
+It can also be applied for drainage behind retaining walls, to create a base for concrete floors or pads, and in some cases in place of mulch in garden beds or around trees.